mbarkhau/lib3to6/README.rst

      - lzma -> backports.lzma
      - enum -> flufl.enum

-Project Status (as of 2018-08-12): Experimental
+Project Status (as of 2018-08-16): Experimental
 -----------------------------------------------

 Only use this library if you intend to participate in testing or development.
+I'm using it on personal projects and am still finding bugs.
 This README serves partially as a TODO list, not everything advertised is implemented yet.

 The goal is to go through all of http://python-future.org and